 Imagine a small crowd of people standing before you.
-You must pick the leader(s) God will use.
-In the crowd are two heads of state, one chairman of the joint chiefs, a cadre of executive assistants, secretaries, ‘go fers’, waiters and waitresses, an orphan girl, and one pastor.
-Where is the leader God will pick?
+Your task is to pick the leader(s) God will use.
+In the crowd are two heads of state, one chairman of the joint chiefs, a cadre of executive assistants, secretaries, ‘go fers’, waiters, waitresses, an orphan girl, and one pastor.
+Which one is the leader God will choose?

-Another leader God chose is the orphan girl who was forced to serve Naaman’s family.
+The unlikely leader God chose was the orphan girl.
+She had been captured and forced to serve Naaman’s family.
 Despite her circumstance, she exhibited courage and faith.
-Though forced to serve, she took her role seriously and looked out for Naaman’s best interest.
+Even though she was a slave, she took her role seriously and looked out for Naaman’s best interest.
 God’s leaders have bold faith in Him.
 They use their current circumstances to serve Him.
-They seek the good of others by pointing them to God.

-It seems I have a theme this week.
-God really does use the unexpected and/or foolish to confound the wise, (1 Corinthians 1:27).
-God can use you to be one of His leaders.
+What are EquipUs mission volunteers?
+They are leaders!
+Why?
+Because they do the things I’ve mentioned above.
+You see, God really does use the unexpected and/or foolish to confound the wise (1 Corinthians 1:27).
+God can use you to be one of His leaders; serving Him and pointing others to follow Him.
 Just take a lesson from an orphan girl!

 Soli Deo Gloria!